-Las Vegas based production company that produces new media TV, film, live theater, musical and variety shows, special events and creative community forums.
-Globescope exists primarily to provide more opportunities for artists/entertainers from under-represented cultures, persons with disabilities, senior citizens and our supporters.
-Gary’s decades of experience as an actor, playwright, arts administrator, producer and activist demonstrates a lifetime commitment to helping talented individuals, from all backgrounds, to realize their fullest potential as artists, performers and human beings.
 Gary is an above-knee amputee and 42-year bone cancer survivor who specializes in applying his life experiences, MS degree in Counseling, and artistic credentials to honor Globescope’s mission and vision.
-One major goal is to provide the company’s widely diverse target market creative content that educates, inspires, enlightens and encourages positive change in societal attitudes and actions towards people who are marginalized.
+One major goal is to provide the company’s widely diverse target market with creative content that educates, inspires, enlightens, and encourages positive change in societal attitudes and actions towards marginalized people.